SkypLabs/wordpress-backup-data/README.md

 	  -a ADDRESS, --address ADDRESS
 							root address of the WordPress blog (examples:
 							'blog.example.net' or '192.168.20.53')
+	  -d DIRECTORY, --directory DIRECTORY
-	  --http                use HTTP as protocol
+							directory where the backup file will be stored --http                use HTTP as protocol
 	  --https               use HTTPS as protocol (default)
 	  -v, --version         show program's version number and exit